Andrego1/sat_taut_solver/README.md

 3. Choose whether to test for `SAT` or `TAUT`, by typing `1` or `2` respectivly
 4. Enter expressions, one per line
 5. Type `return` to go back to the main menu
+6. And you can exit the program by typing `exit`

 Note: you could also use a file like `test.txt` with the command:
 ```bash